-Ultimately, this depends in large part on your business strategy.
-SEO alone is not a business strategy.
-It's a tool.
+Ultimately, on your business strategy.
+SEO is just a tool.
 A keyword can offer a lot of SEO potential without offering much in the way of business benefits.

 On the other hand, if you only start doing your keyword research after the video has been produced, you're more likely to tack an irrelevant keyword onto the video because it has more traffic potential.